bensontjohn/pands-problem-set/README.md

 ### What each file contains

-1. sumupto.py contains my solutions to problem 1 in the problem set.
+1. sumupto.py contains my solution to problem 1 in the problem set.
+2. begins-with.t.py contains my solution tp problem 2 in the problem set

 ### References